Parasomnia: Nightmare disorder

 Nightmares are like dreams primarily associated with REM sleep.
 Nightmare disorder is defined as recurrent nightmares associated with awakening dysphoria that impairs sleep or daytime functioning.
 It is rare in children, however persists until adulthood.
 About 2/3 of the adult population report experiencing nightmares at least once in their life.

 Catathrenia

-Before the ICSD-3, Catathrenia was classified as a rapid-eye-movement sleep parasomnia, but is now classified as sleep-related breathing disorder.
-It consists of breath holding and expiratory groaning during sleep, is distinct from both somniloquy and obstructive sleep apnea.
-The sound is produced during exhalation as opposed to snoring which occurs during inhalation.
-It is usually not noticed by the person producing the sound but can be extremely disturbing to sleep partners, although once aware of it, they tend to be woken up by their own groaning as well.
-Bed partners generally report hearing the person take a deep breath, hold it, then slowly exhale; often with a high-pitched squeak or groaning sound.
+Before the ICSD-3, catathrenia was classified as a rapid-eye-movement sleep parasomnia, but is now classified as sleep-related breathing disorder.

-Sleep-Related painful erections
+Sleep-related painful erections

-The painful erections will appear only during sleep.
+The painful penile erections will appear only during sleep.
 This condition is present during REM sleep.
 Sexual activity does not produce any pain.
-There isn't any lesion or physical damage, but hypertonia of the pelvic floor could be one cause.
-It affects men of all ages, but especially from middle-age onward.
-Several pharmacologic treatments such as propranolol, clozapine, clonazepam, baclofen and various antidepressants are consideres effective.
+There is no lesion or physical damage, but hypertonia of the pelvic floor could be one cause.
+It affects biologically male people of all ages, but especially from middle-age onward.
+Several pharmacologic treatments such as propranolol, clozapine, clonazepam, baclofen and various antidepressants are considered effective.